AutoTopiT/MTN-AutoTopiT/User Guides/Web Portal User Guide.md

 ![Export Transaction](../assets/user-images/export-transaction.png)

 ## Help & Support
-We know our users might have some questions so we've coallated Frequently Asked Questions and provided answers.
-Contact details are also provided in the need that users would want to get in touch.
+We know users might have some questions so we have collated Frequently Asked Questions and provided answers.
+Contact details are also provided in the need that users would want to get in touch with support.

 ![FAQs](../assets/user-images/faqs.png)